CodeSignal-Learn/course_talk-to-documents-with-langchain-and-python/README.md

 # Talk to Documents with LangChain and Python

-A powerful document chat application that allows you to have natural conversations with your documents using RAG (Retrieval Augmented Generation) and LangChain.
-Provides a REST API built with Flask.
+A powerful REST API chat application that allows you to have natural conversations with your documents using RAG (Retrieval Augmented Generation) and LangChain.

-## Features

-- 📄 Support for PDF and TXT documents
-- 💬 Natural conversation with documents
-- 🧠 Smart context retrieval using vector similarity
-- 🔄 Maintains conversation history
-- 🤖 Works with or without document context
-- 📎 Multiple document support
-- 🌐 REST API interface

 ## How it Works

 The application uses three main components:

 1. **DocumentProcessor**: Handles document ingestion and processing
-   - Loads PDF and TXT files
+   - Loads PDF, TXT, and other unstructured files using appropriate loaders
-   - Splits documents into manageable chunks
+   - Splits documents into chunks with configurable size and overlap
-   - Creates vector embeddings using OpenAI
+   - Creates vector embeddings using OpenAI's embedding model
-   - Stores embeddings in a FAISS vector store
+   - Stores and manages embeddings in a FAISS vector store for efficient similarity search

 2. **ChatEngine**: Manages the conversation with the AI
-   - Retrieves relevant document context for each question
+   - Uses OpenAI's chat model for generating responses
-   - Maintains conversation history
+   - Maintains conversation history with system, human, and AI messages
-   - Generates contextual responses using OpenAI
+   - Formats messages with context when available
+   - Provides conversation reset functionality

-3. **ChatManager**: Orchestrates the entire process
+3. **RAGChatbot**: Orchestrates the entire process
+   - Coordinates between DocumentProcessor and ChatEngine
-   - Manages document uploads
+   - Handles document uploads and processing
-   - Handles chat sessions
+   - Manages chat sessions and message flow
-   - Maintains conversation state
+   - Provides independent control over chat and document states
+   - Implements the core RAG (Retrieval Augmented Generation) logic

 ## Requirements